MINGJIE0105/Code-based-Signature-Scheme/README.md

 # Code-based-Signature-Scheme

-A Java-based Implementatino for a Code-based Signature Scheme
+A Java-based Implementation for a Code-based Signature Scheme